 The History of Cannabis Prohibition in Canada

 Before we explore what’s happened recently, let’s appreciate how far we’ve come from the bad old days.
 Let’s travel back in time to the early 20th century.
-At that time, hysteria surrounding opium and other narcotics was sweeping Canada.
+At that time, the hysteria surrounding opium and other narcotics was sweeping Canada.

 A series of legislative actions were taken in the 1920s to ban the sale and possession of those drugs.
 However, during amendment hearings on the Narcotic Drugs Act, talk shifted to cannabis, a new drug that had just appeared in the country.